SaishNaik/NotesForEveryOne/Coding/CrackingTheCodingInterviewSummary.md

 level) where each node is smaller than its children.
 The root, therefore, is the minimum element in the tree. (max heap viceversa)
 Always implement min heap with a array.

+## Bits Manipulation

+a * 2 is shifting a to the left by 1.
+a ^ (~a) will give you 1 as all bits. a & pow(2,n) will result in last n bits to be 0.

+Recall that these operations occur bit-by-bit, with what's happening on one bit never impacting the other bits.
+This means that if one of the above statements is true for a single bit, then it's true for a sequence of bits.

+Below s means series of 1

+x ^ 0s = x
+x ^ 1s = ~x
+x ^ x = 0
+x & 0s = 0
+x & 1s = x
+x & x = x
+x | 0s = x
+x | 1s = 1s
+x | x = x